rdwrome/343sp24/README.md

 - If you have a question about a grade, you must come ask it *in person* at my office hour.

 ### Attendance
-- The lowest attendance grade will be dropped.
+- The lowest **two** attendances grade will be dropped.
+- One absence will be excused for partial attendance credit *if* it is requested before class starts.
 - Remote attendance is not permitted.
 - You must attend class with the computer you're using for class projects (no phones, no tablets, no borrowed laptops).
 If you do not, you'll receive a partial attendance grade for the week.
 - If you are more than 5 minutes late for class or leave more than 5 minutes early, you'll receive a partial attendance grade for the week.